BotanAtomic/Graviton/README.md

 #What is it ?

 Graviton is a 1.29 dofus emulator, developed in Java.
-He's supported by gradle and is separated in 2 projects
+He's supported by gradle and is separated in 4 projects

 Graviton - Login : is the login server, manages connections

 Graviton - Game : is the game server, manages the in-game

+Graviton - Defender : [NOT NOW]

+Graviton - Manager : for manage Manager and servers with an application

 #Dependencies